lightning/bolts/01-messaging.md

 Length is limited to 65535 bytes by the cryptographic wrapping, and messages in the protocol are never more than that length anyway.

-The "it's OK to be odd" rule allows for future optional extensions without negotiation or special coding in clients.
+The _it's ok to be odd_ rule allows for future optional extensions without negotiation or special coding in clients.
 The "ignore additional data" rule similarly allows for future expansion.